-10Hour (CST) equivalent to the average monthly amount of electricity used by 499 Oklahoma households.
 SUMMARY - (Figure A) The average-hourly wind speed is plotted for the three heights.
 The line chart illustrates the variation of wind speed with height, otherwise known as wind shear.
 Large wind shear values are typically observed during the night.
-The Average Wind Shear Exponent between 10 and 100 m is 0.33 $(1/3^{rd})$.
+The Average Wind Shear Exponent between 10 and 100 m is 0.25 ($1/4^{\text{th}}$).
 The exponent can be used in conjunction with Power Law Profile equation to calculate the average wind speed at other heights.

 (More On Back)

-19 20 21 22 23 17 18 Frequency Distribution of Wind Speeds at 70 meters (Figure B) At the 70-meter level, the winds were from the south-southeast, south, and south-southwest directions 38% of the time, and these directions accounted for 46% of the total wind energy.
+Frequency Distribution of Wind Speeds at 70 meters

+(Figure B) At the 70-meter level, the winds were from the south-southeast and south directions 38% of the time, and these directions accounted for 43% of the total wind energy.

 (Figure C) Categories or bins are labeled with the center point and have a width of 1 m/s.
-For example, the 6.5 m/s bin has a frequency of just about 10%, so wind speeds between 6.0 and 7.0 m/s occur just about 10% of the time.
+For example, the 11.5 m/s bin has a frequency of just over 13%, so wind speeds between 11.0 and 12.0 m/s occur just about 13% of the time.

 The frequency distribution can be used to determine the performance of a wind turbine.
 For instance, a typical cutin wind speed for a wind turbine is 3 m/s, while a typical cut-out wind speed is 25 m/s.
-Based on wind data for the time period at 70-m, an operational wind turbine would have generated electricity for 96% of the month.
+Based on wind data for the time period at 70-m, an operational wind turbine would have generated electricity for 94% of the month.

 NOTES: